JOJ0/discodos/README.md

 D i s c o  /                /        /  - The geekiest DJ tool on the planet
           /_______/\_______/________/
 ```
 DiscoDOS helps a DJ remember and analyze what they played in their sets, or what they could possibly play in the future.
 It's based on data pulled from a users [Discogs](https://www.discogs.com) record [collection](https://support.discogs.com/hc/en-us/articles/360007331534-How-Does-The-Collection-Feature-Work-).
 Tracks can be organized into playlists and mix-transitions rated.
-Additionally the collection can be linked to the online music information services [MusicBrainz](https://musicbrainz.org) and [AcousticBrainz](https://acousticbrainz.org), thus further information (like musical key and BPM) is made available to the user.
+Additionally the collection can be linked to the online music information services [MusicBrainz](https://musicbrainz.org) ~~and [AcousticBrainz](https://acousticbrainz.org), thus further information (like musical key and BPM) is made available to the user~~.

 DiscoDOS currently is available as a command line tool only, though prototypes of a mobile and a desktop app exist already.
 Despite of what the name implies, it's just the look that is reminiscent of the 80s/90s operating system, its usability follows most standards of a typical [shell](https://en.wikipedia.org/wiki/Shell_(computing)#Unix-like_systems) utility you would find on a [UNIX-like operating system](https://en.wikipedia.org/wiki/Unix-like).